gt-cs3220/gt-cs3220.github.io/final_exam_frame.md

 [1] Create a new vivado project with adding blinkmodule.v and PYNQ-Z2 xdc file.
 (Please note that xdc file is modified to work with this frame so please use this one.

-[2] Create a block design, IP repo setting to import RTO from step-1, and add comm IP a block diagram.
+[2] Create a block design, IP repo setting to import RTO from step-1, and add comm IP to the block diagram.

 [3] Add blinkmodule to block diagram.